Subscribe

 Taurine deficiency

 Taurine deficiency could be an additional cause for concern in dogs, particularly breeds of medium to large sizes.
 An essential amino acid for dogs, taurine helps regulate cholesterol and contributes to healthy heart functioning.
-Dogs with grain-free diets seem to be at greater risk for developing taurine deficiencies.
+Dogs eating diets with a lack of grains seem to be at greater risk for developing taurine deficiencies.

 Potential health benefits of a grain-free diet